The strongest signal in Huawei's latest solar push is not market share. It is role expansion.

 For years, grid-forming was mainly storage language.
 It lived in the battery and power-conversion conversation.
 Huawei is now trying to drag that capability directly into utility PV architecture.
 In its April 29, 2026 Europe launch, Huawei said FusionSolar 9.0 includes the industry's first `1000V AC PV system`, the world's first `grid-forming string inverter`, and Europe's largest `11MW Smart Transformer Station`.
 It also said the platform can cut BOS cost by `0.27-0.55 euro cents/Wp`, save roughly `70,000 euros per 200MW project` during commissioning, and deliver reactive-power support within `10 ms`.
 Huawei said more than `10GW` of projects globally were already under construction using the solution.

-That is not just product marketing.
-It is a bid to change how utility PV gets bought.
+That is product marketing, but it is also a bid to change how utility PV gets bought.
 If grid-forming really moves from the storage block into the inverter and transformer-station logic of the PV plant itself, then the buyer can no longer evaluate the inverter as a commodity electrical box.
 The inverter becomes part of the grid-behavior file.

 Quick Answer